Knoema/knoema-r-driver/README.md

     data = Knoema("IMFWEO2017Apr",list (country = "914;512;111", subject = "lp;ngdp", frequency = "A", timerange = "2007-2017"))

-The package supports such formats as "ts", "xts" and "zoo".
+The package supports such formats as "ts", "xts" and "zoo", "DataFrame", "DataTable", "MetaDataFrame", "MetaDataTable".
 By default type is equal "ts".
 How to use the type shown in the example below:

     data = Knoema("IMFWEO2017Apr",list (country = "914;512;111", subject = "lp;ngdp"), type = "zoo")

 In order to get access to private datasets please use parameters client.id and client.secret in a function:

-    data = Knoema("MEI_BTS_COS_2015", list(location = "AT;AU", subject = "BSCI", measure = "blsa", frequency = "Q;M"), type = "xts", client.id = "some client id", client.secret = "some client secret")
+    data = Knoema("MEI_BTS_COS_2015", list(location = "AT;AU", subject = "BSCI", measure = "blsa", frequency = "Q;M"), type = "DataFrame", client.id = "some client id", client.secret = "some client secret")

 # Possible errors in Knoema package and how to avoid them
 1. Error: "Client error: (403) Forbidden"